General rules in choosing what format to use

 The shape of the subject usually determines what format we should use, for example, vertically shaped objects like trees, buildings, etc. should be shot in the vertical format, as in the example below of the building (and the two students in the bottom portion contemplating their life after high school.
 Kapag tumibok ang puso!.

+Remember our lesson on lines and their psychological effects on viewers?
+The format you use will depend on what emotion or mood you want to convey to your viewers.
 The horizontal format emphasizes horizontal lines which suggest harmony, stability, serenity.
 On the other hand, the vertical format suggests movement, dynamism and activity.
 In the picture above, we have both horizontal and vertical lines present.

 Shoot several frames of a subject using both formats